azizharouna/NeuroMetrics/README.md

 # NeuroMetrics
-NeuroMetrics offers AI-driven insights into Parkinson's treatment efficacy.
-Repository includes preprocessing scripts, ML models, and visualization tools to guide clinical decisions and enhance patient care.
+NeuroMetrics is an AI-driven platform designed to predict the UPDRS 3 score (Motor abilitity deteroriation), a crucial metric in the Unified Parkinson's Disease Rating Scale.
+The application collects various inputs from users, including UPDRS scores for different stages (except UPDRS 3), time since diagnosis, medication numeric value, a selection from UniProt proteins, and NPX numeric value.
+Using this data, the platform predicts the UPDRS 3 score, which assesses the progression and severity of Parkinson's disease in motor ability.
+This capability makes NeuroMetrics particularly valuable for clinicians, researchers, and potentially patients, as predicting UPDRS 3 provides insights into the current state of the disease, aiding in treatment planning and interventions.
+This repository includes preprocessing scripts, ML models, and a web application to facilitate these predictions and guide clinical decisions

 ## 1. Problem Definition
 - **Objective**: Develop an AI product to assess the efficacy of Parkinson's disease treatments using the AMP®PD dataset.